ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-pod/quickstart.md

 Make sure that you have installed one of these applications, as they are required for configuring the Meshtastic network.
 ::::

 ## Hardware Details

 The WisMesh Pod comes fully assembled with an internal battery.
 However, it is recommended to fully recharge the battery before switching the device on.
-It is powered by its internal 1000 mAh battery and features a multi-function button, three LEDs and a USB-C connector for recharging.
+It is powered by its internal 1000&nbsp;mAh battery and features a multi-function button, three LEDs and a USB-C connector for recharging.

 :::info
 The enclosure cannot be opened without damaging the device.